sourmash-bio/sourmash/doc/command-line.md

 species level assignments would not be reported.
-Here, the assigned rank is the rank immediately *above* where there is a taxonomic disagreement, and the taxid & lineage refer to the name at that rank (the least-common-ancestor at which an assignment can be made).
+Here, the assigned rank is the rank immediately *above* where there is a taxonomic disagreement, and the taxid & lineage refer to the name at that rank (the lowest common ancestor at which an assignment can be made).

 For another example, if you saw this line in the CSV file: